brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-websites.md

 While we’re on the subject of WordPress sites: each is a significant cyberattack target, because something like one third of the *entire web* runs on WordPress.
 Let’s say a third of the cars in a parking lot are gleaming white, so they really stand out in the sunlight.
 If that causes them to attract the attention of a flock of excretion-minded birds flying overhead, those cars could get nasty in a hurry.

-<div class="yellowBox"><p><strong>Note</strong>: If your website needs are relatively simple, you won&rsquo;t have any trouble letting them be served by a static site on its own.
-On the other hand, if you need more advanced, more interactive capabilities, you might want to check into the <a href="https://jamstack.wtf">Jamstack</a>.
-The short explanation is that the Jamstack gives you the best of both worlds: the advantages of static sites combined with lots of whiz-bang stuff &ldquo;living&rdquo; elsewhere, safely, in The&nbsp;Cloud.</p></div>
+{{% yellowBox %}}**Note**: If your website needs are relatively simple, you won't have any trouble letting them be served by a static site on its own.
+On the other hand, if you need more advanced, more interactive capabilities, you might want to check into the [Jamstack](https://jamstack.wtf).
+The short explanation is that the Jamstack gives you the best of both worlds: the advantages of static sites combined with lots of whiz-bang stuff "living" elsewhere, safely, in The Cloud.{{% /yellowBox %}}

 So your choices now come down to having your site’s content be generated either: (a.) on each visit (dynamic); or (b.) ahead of each visit (static).
 If you can handle another analogy—and I promise to keep nasty birds out of this one—imagine two Baskin-Robbins ice cream parlors across the street from each other.
 You know you can go to either one and get an identical bowl of Baskin-Robbins chocolate ice cream.
 The only difference is that, on the north side of the street, they fill the bowls *in advance* (and keep them in the freezer) for quickest possible delivery when a customer orders them while, on the south side, they scoop it out only when you come in and order it.
 Again, the ice cream is exactly the same; the only difference is the process and the wait.